ab0032/servo/README.md

 # servo
 Servo control in OCaml for the Raspberry Pi 2 (BCM2836)

-This program is written for and tested on the Raspberry Pi 2.
+This program was written for and tested on the Raspberry Pi 2.
+Tests where done with ocamlc version 4.02.3 on a Raspberry Pi 2 running Ubuntu 14.04.3 LTS.

 It should also work on the Raspberry Pi after changing the base address of the BCM2835 in the file bcm2835.ml, but this is untested.